GRIDAPPSD/pyvvo/tasks.md

 that the GA uses expected upcoming weather rather than current weather.~~

 ## Communication Outage
+This is partly done.
+The SimOutRouter and EquipmentManager are now both logging warnings for missing measurements.

-This can probably be handled similarly to command tracking/managing stuck equipment, but the detection is different.
+~~This can probably be handled similarly to command tracking/managing stuck equipment, but the detection is different.
 Presently, the SimOutRouter's `_filter_output_by_mrid` method throws an error if there is a missing measurement.
 Maybe instead of throwing an error it could warn in the log and then place `None` in the correct spot in the output.
-Then, the corresponding EquipmentManager could interpret receiving `None` as presently inoperable equipment.
+Then, the corresponding EquipmentManager could interpret receiving `None` as presently inoperable equipment.~~

 ## ~~Flow Control for Genetic Algorithm (GA)~~
 ~~Some of the other pieces here are inevitably going to involve stopping